RonMordoch/postpc-2021-ex1/README.md

 1. clone the repository
 2. take a look at file activity_edit_title.xml to see all sub-views in the screen.
-3. take a look at file EditTitleActivity.java to see screen logic, and implement all TODOs in this file
+3. take a look at file EditTitleActivity.java to see screen logic, and implement all TODOs in this file "# postpc-2021-ex1"

+I pledge the highest level of ethical principles in support of academic excellence.
+I ensure that all of my work reflects my own abilities and not those of someone else.